guiyep/react-lightning-context/README.md

   yarn add react-lightning-context
 ```

-## What to know more?
+## API Documentation

-You can check the full library documentation in [here](https://64af60a4a53532089933a6ea--gentle-melba-9db8e9.netlify.app).
+You can check the full library documentation in [here](https://gentle-melba-9db8e9.netlify.app/#/)!!!!.

 ## How to use it with an easy example